There’s no shortage of amazing things to experience in Iceland, but the problem is having the time to fit in everything.

 9. Enrich Your Skin at the Blue Lagoon

 The Blue Lagoon, one of Iceland’s most popular tourist attractions is a fun place to experience the country’s unique geothermal activity.
-Located nearby the airport, it’s a good idea stopping by here on arrival into Iceland, or as a final treat to yourself before heading back home.
+Yes, it can get busy, so I advise going in the evening.
+Alternatively, since it is located nearby the airport, it’s also good idea stopping by here on arrival into Iceland, or as a final treat to yourself before heading back home.

 10. Or Soak in the Secret Lagoon